TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SystemRegistry/Index.rst

 ===============

 The purpose of the registry is to store key-value pairs of information.
-It can be considered an equivalent to the Windows registry (only not as complicated).
+It can be considered an equivalent to the `Windows`:pn: registry (only not as complicated).

 You might use the registry to hold information that your script needs to store across sessions or requests.

-An example would be a setting that needs to be altered by a PHP script, which currently is not possible with TypoScript.
+An example would be a setting that needs to be altered by a PHP script, which currently is not possible with `TypoScript`:pn:.

 Another example: The Scheduler system extension stores when it ran the last time.
 The Reports system extension then checks that value, in